amis92/csharp-source-generators/README.md

 Reference local projects or embed NuGet packages to source generator assemblies [dotnet/roslyn#47517](https://github.com/dotnet/roslyn/discussions/47517#discussioncomment-64145):

+⚠ Please be aware that this may result in crashes, when another generator or SDK component loads such an assembly with lower version.
+If you can, please avoid embedding additional DLLs/packages.

 > You can add a dependency to a source generator in the same solution through three steps:
 >
 > 1. Add a `<PackageReference>`, making sure to set both `GeneratePathProperty="true"` and `PrivateAssets="all"`